 Last week marked the 70th anniversary of one of the most famous speeches in modern history.
 On 20 August 1940, Winston Churchill addressed the British House of Commons and delivered his epic speech to honour “The Few” — the Allied airmen of the British Royal Air Force (RAF) who fought the Battle of Britain.

-The Battle of Britain began on 10 July 1940 and ended three and a half months later on 31 October 1940.
+The Battle of Britain began on 10 July 1940 and ended on 31 October 1940.
 Churchill’s speech was a source of tremendous inspiration during a very dark time for the Allies.
-It stands as a testament to the power of words to lift the hearts of people, even in the most trying of circumstances.
+It stands as a testament to the power of words to move people, even in the most difficult circumstances.

 The gratitude of every home in our Island, in our Empire, and indeed throughout the world, except in the abodes of the guilty, goes out to the British airmen who, undaunted by odds, unwearied in their constant challenge and mortal danger, are turning the tide of the World War by their prowess and by their devotion.
 Never in the field of human conflict was so much owed by so many to so few.
 All our hearts go out to the fighter pilots, whose brilliant actions we see with our own eyes day after day.